MTrab/landroid_cloud/README.md

 This component has been created to be used with Home Assistant.

-Landroid Cloud presents a possibility to connect your cloud connected Worx Landroid mowers to Home Assistant.
+Landroid Cloud presents a possibility to connect your Landroid Cloud compatible mowers to Home Assistant.<br />
+Currently these vendors are supported:<br />
+- Worx Landroid
+- Kress
+- LandXcape

 ## Credit